Divisibility properties of weighted $k$ regular partitions: Introduction

+for all integers \( n \) with \( \gcd(n, \ell) = 1 \). \end{cor} In particular, when $p\in\{3,5\}$, we recover \cite[Theorems 2 and 3]{Zheng2022}.
+The proof mostly follows the argument of Zheng \cite{Zheng2022}, with one major technical difficulty.
+In Zheng's case, the minimal order of vanishing coming from \cite[Theorem 5]{Zheng2022} immediately implies that a certain ratio is a cusp form because of the level.
+In our more general setting, this does not immediately follow because the level goes to infinity.
+As a result, we need to more carefully analyze the order of vanishing at all cusps of the image of a cusp form under the Hecke operator, showing that the main term vanishes (see the calculations leading up to \eqref{eqn:gcuspidal}).
+The other steps follow from Zheng's argument in \cite{Zheng2022} and known results in the theory of modular forms.

 The paper is organized as follows.
 In Section \ref{sec:prelim}, preliminaries about eta-products and modular forms are recalled.
 In Section \ref{sec:modularconstruction}, we construct certain cusp forms which play an important role in our proofs.
-Finally, we prove Theorem \ref{thm:main} in Section \ref{sec:main}.
+Finally, we compute the order of vanishing at all cusps under the Hecke operator and prove Theorem \ref{thm:main} in Section \ref{sec:main}.